Who has not, at some point of their life, usually young but sometimes old, picked something out of the trash and kept it for themselves?

 - Items even though placed in trash bags or receptacles or which can be observed or reached from a public area, but on private property, may not be sufficiently abandoned to be owner-free and in any event, requires the scavenger to trespass to gain access;

-- Items in garbage placed at the curbside are open season: finders keepers;2
+- Items in garbage placed at the curbside are open season: finders' keeper;2

-- Items in the dump yard are open season: finders keepers.3
+- Items in the dump yard, as long as there are no trespass issues, are open season: finders keepers.3

 - Ananda Church of Self-Realization v.
 Massachusetts Bay Insurance Company, 116 Cal.
 Rptr.
 2d 370 (2002)